 As technology advances, people will gain new skills and new systems put in place.
 Business leaders can build an ecosystem of learning and growth for their employees by hiring tech talent from emerging markets for more entry-level roles to help them gain experience and prepare them for their chosen career paths.
 Hence, it is essential to incorporate diversity and flexible thinking in your teams and processes today and look beyond traditional ways of getting things done.

 In terms of recruitment and hiring global tech talent, as access to the global workforce improves, it will become more common and easier to acquire the needed human resources.
-Understanding the key steps involved with successful tech talent search, qualification, acquisition, onboarding, and management will also be important.
+Understanding the key steps involved in a successful tech talent search, qualification, acquisition, onboarding, and management will also be important.
 Working with a qualified talent resourcing partner is another possible strategy to guarantee the acquisition of highly skilled and qualified tech talent.
 Depending on the size of your company and its experience dealing with overseas entities, you will know which approach suits your needs, experience, and culture best.